-A campaign design that combines direct mail with a mobile game app to capture the imagination of C-suite executives.
+We combined direct mail with a mobile game app to create a campaign design that captured the imagination of C-suite executives.

 As a global leader in Financial Services software, Thomson Reuters was looking for an eye-catching way to promote their online product, Elektron.
 Aimed at top-level hedge fund managers, the software helps traders make more informed decisions with real-time market data and analytics.